Brett Cyphers Tells Us How NWFWMD is Protecting Florida's Springs

 The other Florida coast

-PHOTO BY TRACY INGHAM
+PHOTO BY TRACE INGHAM

 The group of springs that feed Econfina Creek supplies water to Deer Point Lake, Bay county's source of drinking water.